Skip to main content

 Link copied

-Find out how you can safely dispose of hazardous waste, such as paint, chemicals, engine oils and gas bottles.
+Learn how to safely dispose of hazardous waste, including paint, chemicals, engine oils and gas bottles.

 Hazardous waste includes items that are corrosive, flammable, explosive, toxic or poisonous.
 Many household cleaning, gardening and pool chemicals are considered hazardous waste.